 Start with the K/Game column, but do not stop there.
 Scan the top names and compare their total games, starts, innings, and total strikeouts.
 You are looking for alignment.
 The strongest profiles usually combine a high strikeout average with enough appearances and enough innings to make the number trustworthy.

 - Use total strikeouts to understand season-level production.
-This rewards pitchers who stayed active and kept piling up punchouts.

 - Use K/Game to understand average game impact.
-This helps you compare what a pitcher usually contributes when he appears.

 - Use innings and games started to understand workload.
-This tells you whether the average is coming from a starter's runway or a shorter relief role.

 When You Are Looking At Today's Games